muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: FLOAT - Optional: how many seconds the creation of the explosives will be delayed for.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
     - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
-    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit"
+    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit".
+Is case sensitive.
-    - target: STRING - Mandatory: a player name to target.
+    - target: STRING - Mandatory: a player name to target (case sensitive).
     - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
 Will come on to the target players map (surface).
 See notes for syntax examples.
     - accuracyRadiusMin: FLOAT - Optional: the minimum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - accuracyRadiusMax: FLOAT - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.